hellerqr/X-Touch-for-MA-Dot2/README.md

 - Please try restarting your entire system.
 - Create an issue with a screenshot and a description of the error.
+- Please make sure that the controller is in the “CtrlRel USB” module.

 # Want to use another button?